 When we think of Budapest, what comes to mind are images of the massive parliament building, the towering cathedral, and Chain Bridge that spans the Danube River and connects Buda to Pest.
 Even though we have 11 days to discover the city, our first mission was to see these four iconic Budapest sights.

-Iconic Budapest Sights: Parliament
+Iconic Budapest Sights:

 As we rounded the corner into Kossuth Square and got our first glimpse of Parliament, I literally stopped in my tracks.
 The colossal building was much larger than I anticipated it being.
 It stretches 879 feet along the bank of the Danube River.
 Built from 1885 to 1904, it was inaugurated in 1896 for the country’s 1000th year celebration.
 The Gothic design features spires, statues, arches and a dome that soars 96 meters, in honor of the country’s birth date, 896.
+Tip: Take a tour of Parliament, which includes viewing the Coronation Jewels.

 The entire square feels grand with perfectly manicured green lawns, a smattering of statues and the majestic buildings surrounding it.
 Relaxed guards are stationed at the entrances, but more rigid guards stood at the base of the flag in the center of the square.
 We walked the complete perimeter of Parliament, struggling to find an angle that could capture it all.